If you have any of the following in your business, this post is for you:

 Then there's the energy cost of running the lights, and the replacement cost when lights begin to fail.
 We're all familiar with failing display case lighting: flicker, buzzing, dimming—right at customer eye level.
-A thousand customers a day can pass through your store and not notice the light that's out in your 20-foot ceiling, but every one of them who looks into the display case will notice thatlight going bad.
+A thousand customers a day can pass through your store and not notice the light that's out in your 20-foot ceiling, but every one of them who looks into the display case will notice that light going bad.

 Advances in technology, however, are a great thing.
 With the leaps in improvement made in LED lighting in recent years, you can now install a light that runs significantly cooler than fluorescents—saving you money on cooling costs—while operating at half the power consumption and lasting nearly twice as long.
 And they're brighter than the fluorescents you replace.

-Have a closer look at ELEDLights.com's solutions:
+Have a closer look at our solutions:

 LED Lighting for Reach-In Coolers, Freezers, and Display Cases

 With a fluorescent tube, the entire circumference of the tube is illuminated, yet the light in a display case or cooler is meant to be directional: it lights up the product.
-This means at least half of the light from a fluorescent tube is wasted: you're paying for it, and it's not even seen.
+This means at least half of the light from a fluorescent tube is wasted: You're paying for it, and it's not even seen.

 LEDs are, by nature, directional.
 The back side of an LED chip emits no light.
 To manufacture an LED tube, a series of these chips are mounted to a narrow board.

 If an LED manufacturer wants to make an LED tube that mimics a fluorescent one (for instance, when it's needed to light up a double-sided sign), LEDs have to be mounted to both the front and the back of the board.
 If you don't need 360-degree illumination, you don't need that extra line of LED chips.
 Not only does that save on materials and manufacturing costs, but, unlike with fluorescent lights, you're not spending money on electricity that you're not actually getting use out of.
-ELEDLight.com's LED cooler, freezer, and refrigerated display case tubes are designed specifically for such purposes: No LED chips are installed on the back, where light would be wasted.
+ELEDLights' LED cooler, freezer, and refrigerated display case tubes are designed specifically for such purposes: No LED chips are installed on the back, where light would be wasted.
 Instead, all light shines toward your products.

 Plus they run at an efficiency of 120 lumens/Watt, compared to just 92 lumens/Watt for fluorescents, and are rated for an average lamp life of 50,000 hours (versus 30,000 for fluorescents).
-Our LED replacement lights for coolers, chillers, and refrigerated displays are also direct-wire: simply remove any existing fluorescent fixture and wire the LED light directly into the power.
+Our LED replacement lights for coolers, chillers, and refrigerated displays are also direct-wire: Simply remove any existing fluorescent fixture and wire the LED light directly into the power.
 To make installation of multiple lights even easier, you can chain up to 10 of our lights by simply plugging one into the next, allowing you to do a whole row of reach-in coolers while only having to wire one lamp.